Michaelrobins938/particle-audio-visualizer/README.md

 This is the official repository of the Particula project.
 Feel free to experiment, modify, and contribute.
+Open a pull request, start a discussion, or fork the repo and experiment.
+If you build something cool, we’d love to see it – especially presets or entirely new directions.
 If you publish a fork or derivative version, please acknowledge the original and do not use the name "Particula" without permission.

+## Ideas for Future Development

+Add a moving camera to enhance depth and immersion.
+Decouple the spheres from the center – let them float freely in 3D space.
+Try alternative shapes: rings, ellipsoids, toruses.
+Make the noise animation slow down or sync with tempo.
+Assign more particles to lower frequencies (logarithmic sound spectrum distribution).

 ## License